Aeroluna/LunaCoopMod/README.md

       - When a nearby unit dies, Ji'nara converts its soul into a Soul Shade that lasts 20 seconds.
       - Soul Shades act as Supplicant equivalents.
       - Upon dying, the Soul Shade heals Ji'nara for 20 life and 20 shields per the original unit's supply.
+      - Only 10 Soul Shades can exist at a time.
       - Ji'nara steals life from nearby units you control to heal herself when she is near death.
 This ability has no cooldown.
     - Passive: Forked Lightning
       - When Ji'nara sacrifices a Supplicant or Soul Shade, her next basic attack will deal weapon damage + 30 to 4 enemy units.